Where would you rather grow crops?

 For soil scientists, there are thousands of types of soil!
 Soil scientists put soils into very specific groups with certain characteristics.
 Each soil type has its own name.
 Let’s consider a much simpler model, with just three types of soil.
 These types are based on climate.
 Just remember that there are many more than just these three types.

 One important type of soil forms in a deciduous forest.
 In these forests, trees lose their leaves each winter.
 Deciduous trees need lots of rain — at least 65 cm of rainfall per year.
 Deciduous forests are common in the temperate, eastern United States.
 The type of soil found in a deciduous forest is a pedalfer (Figure below).
 This type of soil is usually dark brown or black in color and very fertile.

 The soil beneath a deciduous forest is a pedalfer.
 These soils are very fertile.

 Pedocal soil forms where grasses and brush are common (Figure below).
 The climate is drier, with less than 65 cm of rain per year.
-With less rain, there is less chemical weathering.
-There is less organic material.
-The soils are slightly less fertile.
+With less rain, there is less chemical weathering, there is less organic material, and the soils are slightly less fertile.

 Grassland soils are less rich than soils in more humid regions.